AutoxingTech/axbot_restbook/docs/reference/app_store.md

 ## Refresh App Store

-By refreshing app store, it will check the package index for new packages and available updates.
+Refreshing the App Store checks the package index for new packages and available updates.
-The package index will be updated.
-But because it's asynchronous, the user should GET the package list at a regular interval.
+The package index will be updated asynchronously; therefore, the client should poll the package list at regular intervals to see the changes.

 ```bash
 curl -X POST http://192.168.25.25:8090/app_store/services/refresh_store